World Enough and Time (Doctor Who): Casting

-On 6 April 2017, the BBC confirmed that Simm would be returning as the Master in the tenth series, appearing alongside his successor in the role, Michelle Gomez, for the first story in the programme's history with more than one incarnation of the Master at the same time.
+On 6 April 2017, the BBC confirmed that John Simm would be returning as the Master in the tenth series, appearing alongside his successor in the role, Michelle Gomez, for the first story in the programme's history with more than one incarnation of the Master at the same time.

 Broadcast and reception

 The episode was watched by 3.37 million viewers overnight, one of the lowest ratings for the series.
 Compared to other programmes that aired on the same night, Doctor Who had an audience share of 22%.
 The episode received 5.00 million views overall, and it received an Appreciation Index of 85, the joint highest score of Twelfth Doctor episodes along with "Dark Water" from the eighth series.

 Critical reception

 "World Enough and Time" received overwhelmingly positive reviews from television critics, with many of them hailing it the best episode of the tenth series, but also criticizing the BBC for spoiling the cliffhanger early on.
-The episode holds an approval rating of 100% on Rotten Tomatoes, the website's consensus reading, "'World Enough and Time' sets up the conclusion of Doctor Who's tenth season with a cliffhanger episode that deftly blends many of the show's most important ingredients."
+On Rotten Tomatoes, 100% of 17 reviews are positive for the episode.
+The website's consensus reads, "'World Enough and Time' sets up the conclusion of Doctor Who's tenth season with a cliffhanger episode that deftly blends many of the show's most important ingredients."

 Bradley Russell from SFX Magazine gave the episode a rating of 4 stars out of 5.
 Stating that the episode was about "playing with expectation", he stated that the episode was the regular mix of science-fiction scares and horror, but that everything felt very slightly out of place.
 He did, however, compliment the ending of the episode and how it gave more ample motivation to watch the finale episode.
 He stated that the opening scene of the regeneration was a "cheap tactic" with no answers given, but the idea of Missy filling the Doctor's shoes was far more interesting.
 He also stated that some scenes were "bordering on unwatchable for young children" and "too slow and filled with exposition".

 Scott Collura of IGN gave the episode a 9.0, admiring the character development of Missy through the episode, as she is finally depicted as "out and about as the Mistress", and how Steven Moffat does a good job of deconstructing the name and meaning of the show.
 He went on to praise "World Enough and Time" as a great buildup for the season finale, noting that "like the Master and Missy themselves, this episode is sort of a two-faced monster – but a good one that seems to be bringing the tenth season to a strong finish".
 He stated that the episode was full of great science-fiction concepts, high stakes for all of the main and supporting characters, and how the episode was full of "humor, scares, and more".